Levantine archaeology: Archaeology in Gaza Strip

-For the last 3,500 years, Gaza's history has been shaped by its location on the route linking North Africa to the fertile land of the Levant to the north.
+Gaza's history has been shaped by its location on the route linking North Africa to the fertile land of the Levant to the north.
 First strategically important to the Egyptian Pharaohs, it remained so for the many empires who sought to wield power in the region that followed.
-Gerald Butt, historian and author of Gaza at the Crossroads, explains that, "It's found itself the target of constant sieges - constant battles [...]
+Gerald Butt, historian and author of Gaza at the Crossroads, explains that, "It's found itself the target of constant sieges—constant battles ...
 The people have been subject to rule from all over the globe.
 Right through the centuries Gaza's been at the centre of the major military campaigns in the Eastern Mediterranean."
 Gaza's main highway, the Salah al-Din Road, is one of the oldest in the world, and has been traversed by the chariots of the armies of the Pharaohs and Alexander the Great, the cavalry of the Crusaders, and Napoleon Bonaparte.

 Having long been overlooked in archaeological research, the number of excavations in the Gaza Strip has multiplied since the establishment in 1995 of the Department of Antiquities in Gaza, a branch of the Ministry of Tourism and Antiquities of the Palestinian National Authority.
 Plans to build a national archaeological museum also promise to highlight the rich history of Gaza City, which has been described as, "one of the world's oldest living cities."
 Rapid urban development makes the need for archaeological research all the more urgent to protect the region's archaeological heritage.
 Population pressure in the tiny Gaza Strip is intense, which means that numerous potential archaeological sites may have been built over and lost.
 According to specialists, there is much more under ground and under the sea than what has been discovered to date.